Fall 2023 Unlocking the Museums: Introduction to Biodiversity Research (Bio 121)

 The goal of this special topics course is to introduce students to specimen-based research in U-M’s biological research museums.
 The class will take place primarily in the Research Museum Center (RMC) south of campus, which contains over 13 million specimens of insects, vertebrates, mollusks, plants and fungi associated with the University of Michigan Museum of Zoology (UMMZ) and Herbarium (UMH).
-During the weekly on-campus lecture, the class will discuss research relevant to two major course themes: biological discovery and ecological change.
+We will discuss research along two major themes: taxonomic discovery and ecological change.
 At the RMC, we will examine U-M collections associated with these lines of research, and learn about the curatorial activities of U-M faculty and museum staff.
-The class will visit the E.S.
-George Reserve in Livingston County to see linkages between historical field research, museums, and studies of ecological change.
 Students will work on individual and/or group projects at the RMC.

 Woody Plants is an intensive field- and lecture-based class focused on the identification and biology of Michigan trees, shrubs and vines (ca. 150 species).
 The topics include taxonomy, ecology, habitat associations, glacial history, plant-insect interactions, and biogeographic history.
 The lab component consists of weekly field trip to natural plant communities in southeast Michigan, including river floodplains, glacial lakes, moraines, bogs and fens.
-I will be teaching this class in fall 2018.
+I teach Woody Plants in alternating years.

 Laboratory in Field Ecology (EEB 477, NRE 556)